Partner

 Left unaddressed, these mental health challenges could worsen over time and can compound other forms of chronic disease, such as diabetes or obesity.

-While Live Life Get Active currently offer a range of online health and education services, they want to expand their services into the mental health space to better meet the needs of the community.
-This grant will allow Live Life Get Active to develop programming for its new series called My Positive Mind which help people understand how mental health challenges can occur and how to cope with them.
+While Live Life Get Active was offering a range of online health and education services, they wanted to expand their services into the mental health space to better meet the needs of the community.
+This grant has allowed Live Life Get Active to develop programming for its new series called My Positive Mind which help people understand how mental health challenges can occur and how to cope with them.

 The project